Fall 2019- UCSB History Department Fellowship

-I am a third year graduate student working with Dr. Salim Yaqub on U.S. Foreign Relations.
+I am a fourth year graduate student working with Dr. Salim Yaqub on U.S. Foreign Relations.
 I am particularly interested in examining the intersections between foreign policy and popular culture during the World War II and Cold War eras.

 A previous project, “American Icons: Captain America, Dr. Seuss, and American Identity, 1939-1941,” explored the Captain America comic books and the editorial cartoons of Dr. Seuss in an effort to determine how popular culture both reflected and attempted to shape debates over American identity and internationalism during the mid-twentieth century.